Q: “Our parents don’t understand why we want the birth family to remain in our lives. How can we help them get on board?”

 The shift in thinking

-As your family members learn more about your open adoption, they will see that the birth mother is not a threat.
+As your family members learn more about your open adoption, they will see that your child’s birth mother is not a threat.
 Much of their current anxiety is rooted in a fear of the unknown.
 They imagine the birth mother as a mysterious figure, lurking in the shadows, ready to grab your kid and run.
 Assure them that this is much more likely to happen in a soap opera than in real life!

 You can do a lot to help your parents move past such fears if you have already been matched with a birth mother.
 Share photographs, letters, and information, so that she becomes a real person to them.
 Even better would be for your relatives to meet her themselves.